slarrozejar/benchmarks/program/dotStyle/README.md

         }
     }

-*object* can be graph, "node" or "edge", it specifies on which elements of the graph the style will be applied.
+*object* can be "graph", "node" or "edge", it specifies on which elements of the graph the style will be applied.
 If *object* is "graph" then there is no *conditon* section.
 The elements of *condition* are attributes in use in the graph with the expression they should match so that the style is applied on the element considered.
+When there is no *condition* section the changes specified in *dotStyle* will be applied to every element *object* of the graph.
 The elements of *dotStyle* are attributes already in use in the graph or new ones with their new value.
 All elements in the file must be strings.